volkanunsal/doku/README.md

 ### Extending Markdown renderer

-Under the hood, `doku` uses the [`marked`](https://github.com/markedjs/marked) Markdown renderer.
+To extend the [`marked`](https://github.com/markedjs/marked) renderer, you can provide your extensions in the Javascript file.
 The renderer will be available at `window.marked` property.

 Check out [the "how-to" page of marked](https://marked.js.org/using_pro) to get a better sense of how to extend the renderer.

 ### Customizing Puppeteer